sampsyo/cs6120/content/blog/2025-05-13-imperative-quantifier-elimination.md

 Anyone who is curious about performing full quantifier elimination on Presburger Arithmetic formulas is welcome to take a look at [my source for the algorithm](https://amedvedev.ccny.cuny.edu/mathA4400s16/vandenDries.pdf).
 It is Theorem 4.4.2 and the pass I do in this project is a version of the one presented there.

-The primary difficulty I had in translating a description of the algorithm in a math text to a piece of running code that modified computer programs was the irregularity of Python ASTs.
+The primary difficulty I had in translating a description of the algorithm in a math text to a piece of running code that modified computer programs was the irregularity of Python programs/ASTs.
 My final design ended up being a series of passes that applied more and more regularity to ASTs until I could perform a simple, final transformation.
 With that in mind, the rest of this section will be a high-level tour of the various regularizing passes the algorithm performs.

 ### Constant Folding